 Why does my site show as "not secure" in the browser?

-As we move towards a totally-secure internet, now is a great time to consider adding SSL to your site.
+As we move towards a totally secure internet, now is a great time to consider adding SSL to your site.
 Once considered an optional feature, a secure connection is quickly becoming the standard.
-On the day Chrome 68 was released, over 73% of all website traffic was served over HTTPS, up over 13% from one year prior.
+In 2021, about 85% of all website traffic was served over HTTPS.

 Luckily, it has never been easier to get an SSL certificate for your domain, and it's free at Porkbun!
 Porkbun offers free Let's Encrypt SSL Certificates for all of our users.

 If you host your site with us or use our free site builder, your site is automatically SSL-protected.
 You can even use your free Porkbun certificate with a third-party web host or if you're self-hosted.
 If you would like to add SSL to your domain, check out this page for more information.